OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.3.2.md

 1. p!=0 message is now translated to a meaningful message
 1. Lot of internal restructuring and cleanup
 1. The Manual describes Autophasing, Envelope Tracker and the FFT field solver in some detail.
-1. The package now includes a tool-chain and libraries to [#ID-Recompile-OPAL recompile OPAL]!

 ----